 Alice River Gold Project, North Queensland

 The Alice River Project, located 470km north-west of Cairns in NE Queensland, covers a total area of 808km2 and has a long historic of prospecting and exploration work spanning more than a century.
-The gold mineralisation occurs at several prospects along the Alice River Shear Zone, a 50-60km long north-west trending set of shear zones located with the Alice-Palmer Structural Zone.
-Admiral is the first company to consolidate this entire prospective belt.
+The gold mineralisation occurs at several prospects along the Alice River Shear Zone, a 50-60km long north-west trending set of shear zones located with the Alice-Palmer Structural Zone, with Spitfire holding an interest in the entire prospective belt.

 An experienced Board & Management team with a track-record of exploration and corporate success

 Spitfire has an experienced and highly-credentialed Board and senior management team, with a strong track-record in exploration, development and mining.
-The Company has recently appointed highly experienced Australian mining executives Mr Neil Biddle and Mr John Young as Directors of the Company, with Mr John Young appointed Managing Director.
+The Company is led by highly experienced Australian mining executives Mr Neil Biddle and Mr John Young as Directors of the Company, with Mr John Young appointed Managing Director.

-Mr Biddle and Mr Young both played an instrumental role in the growth of Australian lithium developer, Pilbara Minerals Limited (ASX: PLS), now a $1.6 billion company, and were closely involved in the discovery and development of Pilbara Minerals’ world-class Pilgangoora Lithium-Tantalum Project.
+Mr Biddle and Mr Young both played an instrumental role in the growth of Australian lithium developer, Pilbara Minerals Limited (ASX: PLS), now a $1.6 billion company, and were closely involved in the discovery and development of Pilbara Minerals’ world-class Pilgangoora Lithium-Tantalum Project in Western Australia.

 Strong growth outlook for gold